-Mexican challenger bank, albo raises $45 million to expand – TechCrunch
+Mexican challenger bank albo raises $45 million to expand – TechCrunch

-With nearly half a million customers across Mexico already and a network of 30,000 retail locations where representatives can take deposits, the challenger bank albo is already on its way to becoming a dominant player in Mexico’s emerging fintech industry.
+With nearly half a million customers across Mexico and a network of 30,000 retail locations where representatives can take deposits, the challenger bank albo is already on its way to becoming a dominant player in Mexico’s emerging fintech industry.

 And the company has recently raised another $45 million to consolidate its position.